AnCoder123/RDPrompter/README.md

         name: 'few_sem'
         params:
           metainfo:
-            class_names: '' # The class name
+            class_names: '' # The test class set,such as Fold1
-          dataset_dir: '' # The path of pretrained weights
+          dataset_dir: '' # The path of dataset
           state: 'test'
           n_ways: 1
           n_shots: 1 # The number of samples